cristovao-n/studies-linux/linux/notes/course/14-grep.md

 Get all processes running in the machine and filter to only the processes that include "discord"
 `ps -aux | grep discord`

+## Finding file paths by content

+Show the file name, not the result itself
+`grep -l "pattern" file`